chenjr0719/Kobe-Engineer-Crawler/README.md

 Just use it in this crawler.

-After setting of **token**, you have to setting how much posts you want crawling.
+After setting of the **token**, you have to setting how much posts you want crawling.

-Then, you can run this crawler in terminal.
+Then, you can run this crawler in the terminal.

 ```$
 python Kobe-Engineer-Crawler.py